Sainte-Marie-Madeleine grotto and Saint Pilon chapel

 We aim for this chapel, you can see it at times from the path.
 It is open and you can shelter here by wind and weather.

 There's no point in leaning over the low wall or craning your eyes elsewhere, you can't see the Sainte-Marie-Madeleine chapel from up here!
-It is better to look to panoramic views, for example to Six-Fours-les-Plages on the sea to the south-east or the Montagne Sainte-Victoire to the north-west.
+It is better to look at the panoramic views, for example to Six-Fours-les-Plages on the sea to the south-east or the Montagne Sainte-Victoire to the north-west.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2009 during our field research for Provence-Guide.Net.